Jahans3/Zyperjs/README.md

 # Zyperjs
-Enlarge text entered into text fields, primarily for those with poor eyesight but also suitable many other purposes.
+Designed for users who don't have perfect eyes, but whose eyesight is not bad enough for them to have assisting software such as a screen reader.

+Zyper will attach itself to the text fields you specify then enlarge and mirror the user's text input above in a clear.

+Recommended to be used with text inputs where accuracy is crucial to a good UX, eg. a payment form.

 ## Usage

-Adding Zyper to your website is designed to be simple and fast:
+Adding Zyper to your website is designed to be simple and fast, while still offering maximum configuration.

 Simply include Zyperjs on your page: